gramps-project/gramps-web-docs/docs/en/user-guide/index.md

 - **Recent blog posts** – the latest entries from the [blog](blog.md), if any exist.
 - **Statistics** – a summary of object counts in the tree (number of people, families, events, etc.).

+While the tree is still empty, the dashboard hides the panels that would have nothing to show and instead displays a **Get started** card for users with edit permissions: it first offers to create a person or import a family tree file, and once people exist, to connect them by creating a family.
+The card disappears as soon as the tree contains a family.

 If the tree administrator has configured a **home page note** and/or a **home page image**, these are displayed prominently above the main columns.
 The image appears beside the note text when both are set.
 See [Administration Settings](../administration/settings.md#customization) for how to configure these.

 !!! tip